-The decision was made to surgically resect the palatal tumor with one centimeter safety margin including the underlying palatine bone and insertion of immediate obturator (Figure 5).
-For synchronously discovered parotid tumor superficial parotidectomy with facial nerve preservation was done through modified Blair incision followed by primary closure (Figure 6).
-Operative time was five hours with blood loss about 250-350mm, no intra or post-operative complications were recorded.
+The decision was made to surgically resect the palatal tumor with one centimeter safety margin including the underlying palatine bone and insertion of immediate obturator (Fig. 5).
+For synchronously discovered parotid tumor superficial parotidectomy with facial nerve preservation was done through modified Blair incision followed by primary closure (Fig. 6).
+Operative time was five hours with blood loss about 250\350mm, no intra or post-operative complications were recorded.
 Patient was discharged two days after operation.
+Treatment plane was explained to the patient to ensure his acceptance before obtaining informed consent.
+Resected palatal mass showed perineural invasion (as testified by pathology report) accordingly the patient was scheduled for postoperative radiotherapy to control perineural invasion of greater palatine nerve.
+External beam radiation 60Gy five days per week for six weeks was the recommended protocol by radiotherapist.
+Patient was free from recurrence after follow up for one year with intact facial nerve function.
+Two weeks after first radiation dose the patient complains of xerostomia, sore throat, burning mouth, hoarseness, dysphagia, pain, and marked limitation in mouth opening.
+However, these side effects diminished after two months except for xerostomia.

 Figure 4.
-(A) Polymorphous low-grade adenocarcinoma with showing cellular structure eosinophilic cytoplasm and finely dispersed nuclear chromatin.
+A. Polymorphous low-grade adenocarcinoma with showing cellular structure eosinophilic cytoplasm and finely dispersed nuclear chromatin.
 (Hematoxylin and eosinoPhil; original magnification 40X.)
-(B) Benign pleomorphic adenoma (PA): showing tubular and cribiform growth patterns.
+B. Benign pleomorphic adenoma (PA): showing tubular and cribiform growth patterns.
 No mitoses or necrosis is seen.
 (Hematoxylin and eosino; original magnification 40X.)

 Figure 5.
 (A) Intra oral clinical photograph showing 3x3 tumor mass diagnosed as (PLGA).
 (B) Resection of the tumor with one cm safety margin.
-(C) Intra-operative clinical photograph showing placement of immediate opturator after resection of palatal lesion.
-(D) Tumor mass resected with safety margin.
+(C) Intra-operative clinical photograph showing placement of immediate opturator after resection of palatal lesion (D).
+Tumor mass resected with safety margin.